ManicodeSecurity/Defending-DevOps/labs/009-Security-Pipeline/lab.md

 kubectl create -f .
 ```

-2. Once all of the Pods and Services are up and healthy, grab the URL for our freshly created registry and visit it in your browser:
+2. Once all of the Pods and Services are up and healthy, grab the URL for our freshly created registry and visit it in your browser.

+Note: The registry runs on port `8080`.
 ```
-export MINIKUBE_HOME=~/Desktop/lab-tools/.kube
-minikube service registry-ui --url
+kubectl get svc
+# Copy the EXTERNAL-IP value and paste it into your browser
+# It will look like this -> http://35.199.183.47:8080/
 ```

 3. Now we deploy Jenkins from the `manifests/jenkins` directory: